andrew-candela/messages/README.md

 when you send a message, your machine uses the public key of the recipient to encrypt the message.
 I haven't yet figured out how to make IP addresses available to senders.
+I'm leaning more towards having the web service provide this when the messaging app boots.

 ## Protobuf